philipturner/openmm-metal/README.md

 ## Usage

-TODO: Make the actual plugin and provide build instructions.
-Use a Shell script instead of messing with the complexity of CMake; call directly into `clang++`.
+TODO: Finish the actual plugin and provide install instructions.

 OpenMM's current energy minimizer hard-codes checks for the `CUDA`, `OpenCL`, and `HIP` platforms.
 The Metal backend is currently labeled `HIP` everywhere to bypass this limitation.
 The plugin name will change to `Metal` once OpenMM provides integration internally.
 To prevent source-breaking changes, check for both the `HIP` and `Metal` backends in your client code.